vl4ds/Documentation/smartapp-developers-guide/devices.rst

 Attributes represent the state of a device.
 A device that supports the "temperatureMeasurement" capability has a "temperature" attribute, for example.

-Attributes have state -  the "temperature" attribute has an associated `State <https://graph.api.smartthings.com/ide/doc/state>`__ object that contains information about the temperature (its value, the date it was recorded, etc.)
+Attributes have state -  the "temperature" attribute has an associated :ref:`state_ref` object that contains information about the temperature (its value, the date it was recorded, etc.)

 Device Commands
 ---------------